droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > [!abstract]+ **Banishment from Vallaki**
 > If Izek and the guards confront the players and defeat them in combat, they confiscate the players' weapons and throw them out of town, leaving them as food for the wolves of the Svalich Wood.
 The players awaken on the western side of the Old Svalich Road, stripped of their armor and any non-hidden weapons, equipment, or valuables.
 >
-> To recover their possessions, the players must first sneak back into Vallaki, avoiding the twelve **guards** patrolling the walls and gates around the city.
+> To recover their possessions, the players must first sneak back into Vallaki, avoiding the twelve **[Guards](https://2e.aonprd.com/NPCs.aspx?ID=933)** patrolling the walls and gates around the city.
 The players can find their belongings stored in <span class="citation">N3m.
 Locked Closet (p.
 107)</span>, near the chained Udo Lukovich.
 ## E3b.
 Searching the Library
 <span class="citation"><em>This scene takes place in Chapter 5: Area N3l.</em></span>